 Cornelius

-The town of Cornelius is putting together their annual celebration in partnership with the Smithville CommUnity Coalition, and the event will be back in-person!
+The town of Cornelius is putting together their annual celebration in partnership with the Smithville CommUnity Coalition.
 Smithville is a historically black neighborhood and has been an integral part of the Town of Cornelius since 1869.
 Smithville was established just after the Civil War when former slaves were freed.
-You can learn more about the history of Smithville and black history in Cornelius on Saturday, February 25 at the Cornelius Town Hall from 12-2pm.
+You can learn more about the history and enjoy performances, speakers, art exhibits by Bae Hart and Alvin C. Jacobs Jr., and more at the Black History Month event on Saturday, February 24 at the Cain Center for the Arts from 5:30pm-7pm.

 Davidson